 Many borrowers find that loans from their insurance company are still cheaper than loans from a bank or other lender.
-And since the policy's death benefit can serve as collateral for the loan, policyholders wanting to use their cash value in this way usually won't be subjected to a credit check.
+And since the policy's death benefit can serve as collateral for the loan, policyholders wanting to use their cash value in this way might not be subjected to a credit check.